Resume, Cover Letter, Jobs, Interview and Career Tips

 Closing Paragraph

 You should end your cover letter with a professional final paragraph where you thank the hiring manager for their time, and suggest a follow-up conversation or job interview.
 You can cap it off with a formal closing such as "Kind Regards," "Best Regards," or "Sincerely."
+Include a enclosure notification, where appropriate, to alert the recipient to any other documents or items enclosed with your correspondence.

 Do's and Don'ts